 Sunday Worship in church

-To stay connected when you are not able to join us in person please follow us on Facebook, for weekly sermons, prayers, music and other encouragement.
+To stay connected when you are not able to join us in person please follow us on Facebook for, day to day updates, video sermons, prayers, music and other inspiration and encouragement.

 We need some ground cover plants to fill all of the empty space.
 If you have any cuttings or seedlings that you'd like to donate please contact Dawn on 01773765803